anuragsinghbisht/Angular2_FrontEnd/README.md

 └── mock-list.ts
 ```
 ## Tutorial
-`Note : Basic knowledge of creating angular appliction using @angular/cli for this tutorial is required for this tutorial.
-This tutorial is more of step-by-step guide to integrate angular project with @ngrx`
+`Note : This tutorial is step-by-step guide to integrate angular project with @ngrx.
+Basic knowledge of angular2+ and @angular/cli is required to understand the code.`

 ### Create Project using @angular/cli
 - Create Project using *@angular/cli* (v 1.2.1) & install project dependencies